The Incredible Reishi:

 BY JUSTIN FAERMAN

 For over 2,000 years, the Reishi mushroom (Latin: Ganoderma Lucidium Chinese: Lingzhi) has been revered as one of the most sought-after and powerful tonics in the Traditional Chinese Medicine pharmacopeia, making it one of the oldest mushrooms known to have been used therapeutically.
-After reading some of the more poetic and enthusiastic descriptions of this extremely
+After reading some of the more poetic and enthusiastic descriptions of this extremely rare mushroom (it’s been harvested to the point of near extinction at times) that have accumulated over the centuries, one might get the impression that Reishi is nothing short of a proverbial fountain of youth;

 In fact, so much research has been done verifying the borderline miraculous medicinal properties of Reishi, that many Asian (particularly Chinese and Japanese) doctors use it alongside or in place of established pharmaceutical medicines as a first line of treatment in their clinical practice battling notoriously difficult auto-immune diseases such as Cancer, AIDS and Hepatitis, among others.
 These days it is most well-known in medical circles for its powerful anti-tumor, anti-cancer, anti-bacterial, anti-viral and general immune-stimulating properties—but that’s just the tip of the iceberg of what this mushroom is capable of.

-The Mushroom of Spiritual Potency
+The Health Benefits of the Mushroom of Spiritual Potency

 While Reishi was recognized as being particularly beneficial for the sick and ill in ancient Chinese medical texts, it was perhaps better known as belonging to a special class of medicines known as ‘tonic herbs’.
 These are substances considered so foundational and important to overall health, vitality, and quality of life that they are encouraged to be taken daily for their numerous benefits, sick or not.
 Of the 50 or so tonic herbs recognized in Traditional Chinese Medicine, Reishi is considered to be one of the most sacred, earning it fantastic-sounding names like the Mushroom of Immortality and Mushroom of Spiritual Potency.